-- Make sure that the VCR or camera has either a composite (RCA plug) port or an S-video port. - Place the VCR or video camera near the Macintosh. - Shut down the Macintosh and turn off the VCR or video camera.
+- Make sure that the VCR or camera has either a composite video (RCA-type) port or an S-video port. - Place the VCR or camera near the Macintosh. - Shut down the Macintosh and turn off the VCR or camera.

 Then follow these steps: